Words deliver only introductions to the art of being immersed in life …

 what we do not know into our lives.

-Who can claim that their understanding
+Who can claim that our understanding

-cannot be enhanced in any way?
+cannot be replenished in some way?

 When we act with the humility

-is always an incomplete picture
+is always an incomplete picture,

 even seeing familiar faces,